 Civil War Educational Forum

-The schedule of educational programs at the 75th Anniversary Convention of the Central States Numismatic Society is highlighted by a nine session Civil War Educational Forum, with five sessions on Friday, April 25 and four sessions on Saturday, April 26.
+The schedule of educational programs at the 76th Anniversary Convention of the Central States Numismatic Society is highlighted by a eight session Civil War Educational Forum, with five sessions on Friday, April 24 and three sessions on Saturday, April 25.
 Presenting an overview of numismatic topics related to the Civil War, as well as programs dealing with selected aspects of the medical, political, military and social history of the Civil War era, this aspect of the convention brings a distinguished roster of Civil War interpreters and educators to Schaumburg to share their research and knowledge with our members and guests.

 Over two days, eight speakers will discuss Civil War numismatics, as well as present programs dealing with the political, military and social history of the era.
 The forum brings a distinguished roster of Civil War interpreters and educators to Schaumburg to share their research and knowledge.